Revived Astros aim to push ALCS to Game 6

 After narrowly holding off the Tampa Bay Rays in Game 4, the Astros get less than 24 hours to attempt to stave off elimination yet again in Game 5 on Thursday afternoon at San Diego.

 The contest will begin at 2:07 p.m.
 PT after Wednesday's affair ended just before 9 p.m.
 PT.
-Neither team had announced its starter for Thursday in the wake of Houston's 4-3 victory to avoid a four-game sweep, and both managers indicated a decision wouldn't be made until game day.
+Houston posted a 4-3 victory to avoid a four-game sweep.

+Tampa Bay will use right-hander John Curtiss as its opener on Thursday.
+Curtis has recorded three straight scoreless outings after surrendering five runs on four hits in two-thirds of an inning against the New York Yankees on Oct.
+5.

+Curtiss, 27, sported a 3-0 record with a 1.80 ERA in 25 innings during the regular season.
+He allowed one run on two hits in one inning for a no-decision in his lone career appearance against Houston.

 If the Rays win one more game, they would advance to the World Series for the first time since 2008.
 An Astros win would set up a Game 6 to be played Friday.